auzhangLABS/Installing-Jenkins/README.md

          - Installing a Jave Runtime Environment since Jenkins is Java-based
        - `sudo apt-get install jenkins`
          - Install the Jenkins Package along with its necessary dependencies.
+      - `sudo apt-get update`
+         - Download information from all configured sources.
+Get info in updated version of packages/ dependencies
 3. Open up Jenkins and set up Pipeline Utility Steps
      - Since this is a new Jenkins, I when in and set up everything (Username, Password, etc.).
 Once, I was in I went to Available Plugin to download the Pipeline Utility Steps add-on.
 From there, I ran my application through Jenkins.
      - Finding the files Jenkins created/Uploaded to Elastic Beanstalk